KK201431873/cis1200-hw-9/README.txt

   3. Collections
 I used a Stack<BoardState> to implement the undo feature.
-Every time the user changes the board, the model will push the previous BoardState onto the stack, and every time the user presses the undo button, the model will pop the top off the stack (if it is nonempty) and replace the current board state.
-I decided on using Stack for this feature because I received feedback advising me to do so for my project proposal.
+Every time the user changes the board, the model will push the previous BoardState onto the stack, and every time the user presses the undo button, the model will pop the top of the stack (if it is nonempty) and replace the current board state.
+I decided to use Stack for this feature because I received feedback advising me to do so for my project proposal.
 This feature is appropriate for the Collections concept because the board history Stack must grow or shrink during runtime, and the data contained by the Stack is part of the core game state.
 I didn't need to use a Deque because Board only needs to be able to access the top element of the Stack, while Deque provides unnecessary access to both the start and end of the